 |IPS shirt||IPS shirt||Navy blue or closed black shoes|

 |IPS navy blue skirt||IPS navy blue short||Plain white socks|

 Physical Education Uniform for both girls and boys

 IPS swimming costume ( girls)

-House colour T-shirts which are worn on Sports Day and at the Swimming Gala are available from the P.A. office.
+House T-shirts are worn on Sports Day and at the Swimming Gala and are available for purchase at the P.A. office.

 All items of clothing, swimming kits, shoes, bags, lunch boxes, pencil cases and caps must be clearly labelled with the child’s full name.